submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Fixed an issue with Service Discovery that caused `ServiceImport` resources to be deleted on `submariner-lighthouse-agent` pod restart.
 * An exported non-headless Service's `publishNotReadyAddresses` flag is now propagated to the Globalnet ingress Service to allow forwarding traffic if there is no backing ready pod.
+* Service Discovery now correctly detects and configures the CoreDNS ConfigMap for the RKE2 platform.

 ## v0.19.2 (January 13, 2025)